Tarch1/UNI/README.md

     Extract from secondary drive in /OS/Linux/ the theme inside /home/tarch1/.local/share/icons

+Install Bottles from Flatpak for managing Windows apps.

 TROUBLESHOOTIG

 If gnome on wayland not start's on machine's with hybrid gpu setup comment